1610-1612 Store Street – the Janion

 It only a hotel for two years.
 In 1895, the building was purchased by the E&N Railway, which used it as its offices.

-It is currently being renovated into condominiums.
+It has recently been renovated into condominiums.

 It was formally recognized by the Canadian Register of Historic Places in 1995 and listed in 2006.